It is delicious. Many love its spicy zing. But few people know that the benefits of garlic can do more than drive away vampires.

-Alopecia areata is an autoimmune disease of the skin that causes hair loss on the head, face, and sometimes in other parts of the body.
-It is one of the most common causes of hair loss in both women and men.
+Alopecia areata is an autoimmune disease of the skin that causes hair loss on the head, face, and sometimes in other body parts.
+It is one of the most common causes of hair loss in women and men.

 Researchers at Mazandaran University of Medical Sciences from Iran tested how garlic gel affected subjects who suffered from alopecia.

 In addition to corticosteroids, the gel was applied to the scalp twice daily for three months.